fsmali/tour_page/README.md

 # Tours Project
 This project is a React application that displays a list of tours retrieved from the [course-api.com API](here).
-It allows users to view tour information, including an image, name, price, and description, and remove tours they are not interested in.
+It allows users to view tour information, including an image, name, price, and description, and remove tours they are not interested in. you can reach the website from here [https://destinationpage.netlify.app/]()

 ## Getting Started
 * Clone the repository to your local machine.